gsoft-inc/sg-orbit/README.md

 **Lerna**

-We use [Lerna](https://github.com/lerna/lerna) for managing our monorepo.
+[Lerna](https://github.com/lerna/lerna) is used to manage this monorepo.
 The packages of the monorepo can be found in the [packages](https://github.com/gsoft-inc/sg-brand/tree/master/packages) directory.

-Exceptionally the website is not managed by the monorepo tooling since it's not an NPM package.
+Exceptionally the website is not managed by the monorepo tooling since it's not meant to be published as an NPM package.
 The website can be found in the [website](https://github.com/gsoft-inc/sg-brand/tree/master/website) directory.

 Since Yarn workspace feature offer native mono-repo capabilities and a seemless integration with Lerna this is our goto package manager for this project.